Telmate/terraform-provider-proxmox/docs/resources/lxc_guest.md

 #### Features Privileged Reference

 The `features.privileged` field is used to configure the privileged feature settings.
-It may ony be specified once. `features.privileged` is mutually exclusive with `features.unprivileged`.
+It may only be specified once. `features.privileged` is mutually exclusive with `features.unprivileged`.
 Top-level `privileged = true` is required to use this.

 | Argument             | Type   | Default Value | Description |
 |:---------------------|--------|---------------|:------------|